dotnet/sdk/src/Microsoft.CodeAnalysis.NetAnalyzers/src/Microsoft.CodeAnalysis.NetAnalyzers.md

 ## [CA1844](https://docs.microsoft.com/dotnet/fundamentals/code-analysis/quality-rules/ca1844): Provide memory-based overrides of async methods when subclassing 'Stream'

 To improve performance, override the memory-based async methods when subclassing 'Stream'.
+Then implement the array-based methods in terms of the memory-based methods.

 |Item|Value|
 |-|-|